Andrew-Dyachenko/apple-firewire-isight-on-windows/README.md

 # 🍏 Apple FireWire iSight on Windows

-Make your **Apple iSight FireWire** webcam fully functional on modern versions of **Windows (XP → 11)** using legacy **Unibrain ubCore** and **CMU 1394 Digital Camera** drivers.
+Make your **Apple iSight FireWire** webcam fully functional on modern versions of **Windows** using legacy **Unibrain ubCore** and **CMU 1394 Digital Camera** drivers — archived and preserved for the future.

 ---

 ## 📸 About

-Apple’s **iSight FireWire camera** (released in 2003) still provides surprisingly good image quality — but under Windows it often appears **overexposed** or **too bright**, especially when using the default **Microsoft 1394 Legacy driver**.
+Apple’s **iSight FireWire camera** (2003) can still deliver excellent image quality — but under Windows it often appears **overexposed** when using the standard **Microsoft 1394 Legacy driver**.

-This repository collects all known working **FireWire (IEEE 1394) drivers and tools** that help bring the iSight camera back to life on Windows.
+This repository collects and preserves **all known working FireWire (IEEE 1394) drivers and tools** that can help restore proper image quality and functionality of the Apple iSight camera on Windows systems.

-It also includes documentation and tested configurations that fix the exposure issue.
+🧭 This is an **archival repository** — created to ensure these legacy drivers remain available even if the original download sources disappear.

 ---

 ## 📦 Contents

-The archive contains all official and historical releases from two key sources:
+The archive includes all official and historical releases from two primary sources:

 ### 🧩 Unibrain Drivers (ubCore / Fire-i / FireAPI)